elsaland/elsa-next/README.md

 TypeScript stripping support available behind `typescript` feature flag using `swc`.
 Typechecking done using `stc`.

+## Why was this revived?

+I moved on to eventually work on Deno.
+We are using just-js/spindle/crimson for baseline comparison.
+I wanted to benchmark against many many possibilities.
+Elsa is an attempt to write a cross-platform engine-agnostic fast JavaScript runtime.

+Elsa is designed for:

+- Speed.
+TODO microbenchmarks.
+- Size.
+Smallest configuration is 0.3MB.
+- Tons of compile time feature flags.
+Don't include things in the binary you don't need!

+  Ex: "I want to run a script _in V8_ that only uses _FS apis_, also don't want to _type check_ but strip types":

+  `cargo build --no-default-features --features "use_v8,fs,typescript"`

+- Easy to embed.
+Offers a Rust crate and C API (with Go and Zig bindings).

 ## Why not use spindle?

 It only works on Linux.
 Unfortunately, making it work on macOS / windows is